// Best Of

 Implementation Complexity

-A platform that takes 12–18 months to implement delivers value too late for seasonal businesses.
-Evaluate onboarding timelines, required consulting spend, and whether the vendor can get teams live within one planning cycle.
+A rollout that spans several planning cycles delivers value too late for seasonal businesses.
+Evaluate the onboarding plan, the consulting work the vendor scopes alongside the licence, and whether the vendor will commit in writing to a go-live inside one planning cycle.

 // Vendor Comparison